turbulem/ios-guidelines/README.md

 Prefer to document interesting pieces of API instead, specially application platform APIs, or reusable code.

+Also attributes like NS_REQUIRES_SUPER, NS_DESIGNATED_INITIALIZER, DEPRECATED_MSG_ATTRIBUTE, and DEPRECATED_ATTRIBUTE to document API and ongoing work when refactoring.

 ## Protocols
 Protocol format should be as follows:
 ```objc